How-ToFebruary 20, 20249 min read

 If Side Effects Are Severe

 Some patients benefit from slowing the dose escalation.
-Your provider may recommend staying at your current dose for an extra 4 weeks before increasing, or using intermediate doses (like 6mg between 5mg and 7.5mg).
+Your provider may recommend staying at your current dose for an extra 4 weeks before increasing.
 There's no rush - finding your optimal tolerable dose is more important than reaching the maximum quickly.

 Finding Your Optimal Maintenance Dose